sylver86/-ComputerVision-and-Macine-Learning-with-OpenCV_Face-Detection-for-Digital-Cameras-/README.md

 💡 **Innovative Approaches:**
   - Conducted extensive literature research to select machine learning models that are both effective and computationally inexpensive, ensuring the system's feasibility for use in consumer-grade cameras.
   - Employed state-of-the-art data preprocessing and feature extraction techniques to maintain high accuracy while minimizing computational demands.

+## Detailed Project Workflow

+🔍 **Dataset Research and Selection:**
+  - Identified and selected a public facial recognition dataset suitable for the project's objectives.
+  - Prepared the data for training, including necessary cleaning, normalization, and bounding box annotation.

+📊 **Data Exploration and Preparation:**
+  - Analyzed the dataset to understand its characteristics and potential challenges.
+  - Implemented necessary preprocessing procedures to prepare the data for training.

+🛠️ **Model Choice and Training:**
+  - Conducted literature research to identify the most suitable and computationally light machine learning models.
+  - Developed and trained the model on the selected dataset, performing cross-validation to test its effectiveness.

+⚙️ **Prediction Pipeline Implementation:**
+  - Created a scikit-learn pipeline integrating data preprocessing, feature extraction, and model inference stages.
+  - Optimized the pipeline to maximize performance while keeping computational requirements low.

 ## Your Experience Journey